cognitive-ninja/Mini-Voting-System/README.md

 # Mini-Voting-System-Using-C-Language

--> Allows us to set up a flexible and trustworthy voting system

--> Applicable for large as well as small group of people e.g. a batch, a class.
+    -> Allows us to set up a flexible and trustworthy voting system -> Applicable for large as well as small group of people e.g. a batch, a class.
     -> Keeps a record of  every voting process.

-Working of Code:-
+### Working of Code:-

     The Header File with name ELECTION.H :-

         Structure CAND:
         Use: Stores name and vote count

-Functions:-
+### Functions:-

     candname:
     Use: Stores candidate info in structure as well as file

     flcreate:
     Use: Creates ‘count’ no. of files initiates with ‘0’

     isSpecial:
     Use: Check for blank PRN from file

-(Note: PRN is unique roll no provided to each student in class.)
+#### (Note: PRN is unique roll no provided to each student in class.)

     isAuthentic:
     Use: PRN Authentication

     delFromfile:
     Use: Delete vote by PRN from given file

     admin
     Use:
     1.Election initiation
     2.Election Continuation
     3. Illegal vote deletion
     4. Result Declaration

     stu
     Use: All functions at Voter’s end

 ##### Admin Panel
 ##### Username: "Admin" Password: "SR@3111"

-Recommended Compiler: Turbo C++

-Can be run on any C compiler
 #### #mini project #voting system #c project